All sporting organisations that make provision for children and young people must ensure that:

 + the alleged abuser (and parents if the alleged abuser is a child).Seek social services advice on who should approach the alleged abuser.
 Information should be stored in a secure place with limited access to designated people, in line with data protection laws (eg that information is accurate, regularly updated, relevant and secure).

 4. Internal enquiries and suspension

-+ The Woking Blackhawks Basketball Club Child Protection Officer will make an immediate decision about whether any individual accused of abuse should be suspended temporarily pending further police and social services inquiries.
++ The Woking Blackhawks Basketball Club Welfare Officer will make an immediate decision about whether any individual accused of abuse should be suspended temporarily pending further police and social services inquiries.

 + Irrespective of the findings of the social services or police inquiries the Woking Blackhawks Basketball Club Disciplinary Committee will assess all individual cases to decide whether a member of staff or volunteer can be reinstated and how this can be sensitively handled.
 This may be a difficult decision, particularly where there is insufficient evidence to uphold any action by the police.
 In such cases, the Woking Blackhawks Basketball Club Disciplinary Committee must reach a decision based upon the available information, which could suggest that on a balance of probability, it is more likely than not that the allegation is true.
 The welfare of the child should remain of paramount importance throughout.